robeespi/Deploying-on-AWS-a-dockerized-API-to-predict-the-daily-average-sentiment-of-financial-news-articles/README.md

 <p align=justify> The user can change any of these parameters but be aware that some combinations are computationally expensive, it is just a free-tier ec2 instance.

 <p align=justify> 2.3.
-After accept the inputs, the API script allow to perform a rolling forecast to re-create the ARIMA model after each new observation is received.
+After accept the inputs, the API script (api.py) performed a rolling forecast to re-create the ARIMA model after each new observation is received.
 Therefore, the model able to adapt to new data easily.

 <p align=justify> 2.4.This walk-forward validation is performed in the hold out samples and then finally predict the average sentiment of the articles for the next day.